How to Analyse Your Chess.com Games (Without Wasting Hours)

 Tools that help (free and paid)

-Lichess Analysis — free, forever, no upsell.
-Engine-only (no coaching language) but more generous than chess.com's free tier.
+Lichess Analysis: free, forever, no upsell.
+Engine-only, so no coaching language, but more generous than chess.com's free tier.

-Improve my Chess — AI-powered analysis for chess.com players, specifically tuned for the 400-999 ELO bracket.
+Improve my Chess: AI-powered analysis for chess.com players, tuned for the 400 to 999 ELO bracket.
 Plain-English explanations, cross-game pattern recognition, and personalised drills built from your real mistakes.
 Free for 3 games to start.

 See our full comparison: Best AI chess coaches in 2026.